Subalgebras of Lie algebras. Example of sl(3,R) revisited: Lie algebras and classification of their subalgebras

 There exists the inverse $\Gamma^{-1}$, which maps a triple $(\h_1,U,\alpha)$ to the Lie subalgebra $\h\subset\g$ as follows:

-\end{proposition} \begin{proof} In the same manner, as for the direct product case, it suffices to show that both the above maps are well-defined.
-It is clear that they are mutually inverse from their construction.
+\end{proposition} \begin{proof} In the same manner as for the direct product case, it suffices to show that both the above maps are well-defined.
+It is clear that they are mutual inverses from their construction.

 Starting with $\Gamma$, consider a Lie subalgebra $\h$ in $\g$.
 Then $\h_1=\pi_1(\h)$ is a Lie subalgebra in~$\g_1$, $U = \h \cap \g_2$ is a $\h$-invariant subspace in $\g_2$, and hence it is $\h_1$-invariant as well.
 It is obvious that $\alpha \colon \h_1 \to \g_2 / U$ is a linear map.
 For any elements $(x_1,v_1),(x_2,v_2)\in\h$, we have that $[(x_1,v_1),(x_2,v_2)]\in\h$, that is $\big([x_1,x_2],\psi(x_1)v_2-\psi(x_2)v_1\big)\in\h$ and therefore